Online fresh roasted coffee shops are an extraordinary corner of eCommerce. We say it not only as coffee junkies but as marketers too.

 It’s an incredibly hard product to market – it looks generic to the average consumer, and at the same time it’s hard to showcase online because its most distinctive features are taste and smell.

-That’s why we’re so deeply interested in the strategies online coffee brands use to sell.
+That’s why we’re so deeply interested in the strategies online direct-to-consumer coffee brands use to sell.
 They’re true marketing heroes and we enjoy picking their brains.

 We talked to Andrew Aamot, President of Sträva Craft Coffee, about the challenges of selling coffee online and what he wishes he knew before starting.